JuliaGtk/Gtk4.jl/docs/src/manual/builder.md

 very well with complex user interfaces arranged in deeply nested tables and boxes.

 Fortunately, there is a much better way to design user interfaces that strictly separates the layout from the code.
-This is done by an XML based file format that allows for describing any widget arrangements.
-The XML file is usually not manually created but designed graphically using [Glade](https://glade.gnome.org) in a WYSIWYG (what you see is what you get) manner.
+This is done by an XML based file format that allows for describing any arrangement of widgets.
 In order to use the interface in your Julia Gtk4 application you will need `GtkBuilder`.

-## Glade

-Glade lets you create complex user interfaces by graphically arranging them together in a user friendly way.
-There are many good [tutorials](https://wiki.gnome.org/action/show/Apps/Glade/Tutorials) out there so that we will skip a detailed introduction here.

-The important thing when putting together the interface with glade is to give each widget that you later want to interface with a meaningful ID.

-## Builder
+For GTK version 3 and earlier, [Glade](https://glade.gnome.org) is often used as a GUI tool for creating GtkBuilder XML files in a WYSIWYG (what you see is what you get) manner, but Glade wasn't ported to GTK version 4.
+Instead [Cambalache](https://flathub.org/apps/details/ar.xjuan.Cambalache) can be used or the XML can be edited by hand.

-Once we have created the interface with Glade the result can be stored in an XML file that usually has the extension `.glade`.
-Lets assume we have created a file `myapp.glade` that looks like
+Once we have created the XML interface the result can be stored in an XML file that usually has the extension `.ui`.
+Lets assume we have created a file `myapp.ui` that looks like

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>